-Research and engagement is a new and innovative part of our work at Waverley Care, building on our 30 years of experience providing support, testing and training in communities across Scotland.
+Research and engagement is a new and innovative area of our work at Waverley Care, building on our 30 years of experience providing support, testing and training in communities across Scotland.

 About our Research and Engagement Work

-The evidence gathered by our research and engagement work will be used to smash HIV, hepatitis C and sexual health stigma, while helping Scotland:
+The evidence gathered by our research and engagement work is used to smash HIV, hepatitis C and sexual health stigma, while helping Scotland:

-- engaging with gay, bisexual and other men who have sex with men in remote and rural areas
+- the sexual health needs of men who have sex with men living in remote and rural areas of Scotland

 Our Research and Engagement Ethos

 "Nothing about us without us."

 We believe that people with lived experience are in the best position to guide and direct our work.
 That's why our team uses participatory action research approaches, as well as peer-led engagement techniques.
 This ensures that communities traditionally the subject of research are better resourced and facilitated to lead the generation of research, services, policy and societal perspectives that affect them.

 We are committed to conducting research in an ethical way, and you can read about the principles that underpin our approach here.

 If you have any questions about our research and engagement work, get in touch with us here.